abdulmusavvir/3-tier-application/README.md

 - **Day 1**: Dockerize the application components and set up configuration files to streamline deployment.
 - **Day 2**: Set up the kubernetes cluster and added Deployment, configmap, secrets, service components.
 - **Day 3**: Set up the HPA, PV, PVC and added into Deployment.
+- **Day 4**: Set up the nginx ingress controller for the application and tested successfully.